 By Air: The nearest airports are located at Nagpur (362 km away), and at Indore (190 km away).

 By Rail: Presently, there is only one railway station at Burhanpur which is well connected to most cities and where trains arrive and leave regularly.
 It is located about 8 km away from the busy area of Gandhi Chowk and is easily accessible from anywhere in the city.

 By Road: One can easily hire a cab or bus services offered by the government to explore across the city.

 Places to visit in and around Burhanpur

-Asirgarh Fort is a reputed citadel situated 20 km north of the town of Burhanpur, in Burhanpur District of Madhya Pradesh state.
+Asirgarh Fort is a reputed citadel situated 20 km north of the town of Burhanpur, in the Burhanpur District of Madhya Pradesh state.
 This spectace- although now in ruins, is located in the beautiful Satpura hill range.
 Also known as-‘Babe Deccan'(door to the Deccan), this fort spreads across 60 acres and houses a temple and a mosque too.
 There are many haunted tales attached to this site which are based on Mahabharat and other legends, which make this place to visit even more interesting.

 The most important and beautiful part of the remnants of the Shahi Qila is the Zenana Hammam(bath).
-It is the perfect blend of styles inspired from both Mughal and Persian civilizations.
+It is the perfect blend of styles inspired by both Mughal and Persian civilizations.
 It is a popular spot among tourists.

 What to eat in Burhanpur

 There are a handful of restaurants in Burhanpur, predominantly with the Mughlai cuisine.
 Restaurants here range from Rs 200 to Rs 1000.
 Burhanpur has a fine balance in terms of availability of both vegetarian and non-vegetarian restaurants, guaranteeing all the tourists a satisfying meal.